josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     <https://aka.ms/azureml-wb-msi>

-        **NOTE: Do not** use the AzureML Workbench Setup link that is present on the desktop.
+> NOTE: **Do not** use the AzureML Workbench Setup link that is present on the desktop.
 This will download an old version of the Workbench.

-9. Double-click the downloaded file to install the Workbench
+9. Double-click the downloaded file to install the Workbench.

-10. At the **Open File – Security Warning** dialog, select **Run**
+10. At the **Open File – Security Warning** dialog, select **Run**.

     ![Select Run from the Azure Machine Learning Workbench security dialog](media/azure-ml-workbench-security-warning.png)